passbolt/passbolt_help/_includes/configure/configure-debian-package-nginx-https-manual.md

+{% include messages/warning.html
+    content="If you are changing your domain from <b>HTTP to HTTPS</b>, you will unlink the browser extension of all the users.
+Before changing the domain, you must ensure that all the users have a copy of their private key to <b><a href='/faq/start/account-recover'>recover their account</a></b>."
+%}

 Passbolt debian and ubuntu packages currently supports the configuration of nginx.
 It comes with a default configuration that supports:

 - Serve passbolt on port 80 (http)